 Underlying all forms of anxiety and depression are deep seated fears of pain, pain related to loss, (abandonment, betrayal, bereavement, separation, a feeling of emptiness), pain related to guilt and shame, and pain related to coming out of hiding behind one’s own walls and defenses that may have been held onto for a lifetime.
-Dr. Kavaler-Adler’s feeling level approach to clinical healing process, in which internal and external disruptions in connection, are always carried through to a developmentally progressive mourning process, allows for the gradual tolerance of all forms of pain with the support of the therapeutic healing environment.
-This is an organic approach in which all talents, capacities, intellectual and creative abilities are freed to emerge naturally as the resistances against feeling blocked and repressed pain are overcome within the supportive relationship with the psychotherapist or with the group led by the psychotherapist.
-As the creative talents in the self emerge so too, in parallel, do the capacities for intimacy in interpersonal relationships, so that commitments that can support an expanding and successful life in the world can be made.
+Dr. Kavaler-Adler’s feeling-level approach to clinical work – in which internal and external disruptions in connection are always carried through to a developmentally progressive mourning – allows for the gradual tolerance of all forms of pain, with the support of the therapeutic healing environment.
+This is an organic approach in which all talents, capacities, intellectual and creative abilities are freed to emerge naturally, as the resistances against feeling of blocked and repressed pain are overcome within the supportive relationship with the psychotherapist.
+As the creative talents in the self emerge, so do the capacities for intimacy in interpersonal relationships; so that commitments that can support an expanding and successful life in the world can be made.

-No matter what the initial problem is that brings anyone to psychotherapy (and or psychoanalysis) the underlying fears of involvement in life, because of the pain that such involvement brings, is pressuring and stressing one’s body/mind/heart/soul through its inhibiting power in the background.
-Whether your relationship is failing or ending, or you feel suffocated, controlled, or trapped within a relationship, or whether you yearn for a relationship that you can’t attain, Dr. Kavaler-Adler’s ability to engage with the feeling level of the difficulty and with the whole range of irrational beliefs and self sabotage that go with the problem by giving support to open the resisted pain and longings can help move those forward who have been continuously repeating their frustrations, inhibitions, and failings over and over again!
-She can help individuals face the denied or feared anger that haunts them and makes them afraid of others, from whom anger is feared.
+No matter what the initial problem is that brings anyone to psychotherapy or psychoanalysis, the underlying pain and fears related to involvement in life are pressuring and stressing one’s body, mind, heart, and soul through their inhibiting power.
+Whether one’s relationship is failing or ending, or he/she feels suffocated, controlled, or trapped within a relationship, or yearn for a relationship that one can’t attain, Dr. Kavaler-Adler is able to engage them at the feeling level, and with the whole range of irrational beliefs and self-sabotage that go with the problem – by giving support in opening the resisted pain and longings, and by helping to move forward instead of continuously repeating frustrations, inhibitions, and failings over and over again.
+She also helps individuals face the denied or feared anger that haunts them and makes them afraid of others, from whom anger is feared.

-When addressing self sabotage in individuals, Dr. Kavaler-Adler helps each person to see how unconscious loyalties to early figures in one’s life, especially to parents and siblings, can be the prime cause of repeating self sabotaging behavior in both work and love.
-Dr. Kavaler-Adler also addresses how fears of the envy of oneself and of others can intensify such self sabotage, and how fears of success are related to these unconscious loyalties as well.
+When addressing self-sabotage in individuals, Dr. Kavaler-Adler helps each person to see how unconscious loyalties to early figures in one’s life, especially to parents and siblings, can be the prime cause of repeating self-sabotaging behavior in work and love.
+Dr. Kavaler-Adler also addresses how fears of the envy of oneself and of others can intensify such self- sabotage, and how fears of success are related to these unconscious loyalties as well.